Abidon-J-F/University-of-Greenwich-Projects/Y3/Project Management System/README.md

 5. Integrated the critical path component from Kotlin into the project management process in Java, so that when a project is edited, the critical path is automatically calculated and the duration and finishing date are updated.

-### Welcome to our coursework, in the following classes you will find the following code in the following classes:
+### Welcome to our JVM Programming Languages Coursework, in the following classes you will find the following code in the following classes:

 - Project: holds the logic and structure for the projects, including tasks and teams that are included.
 - Task: structure for a task, holds a description, duration, and link to the project it belongs to.